AhmedSoudani/Sami-site/README.md

 - converter
 - MCQ

+i didn't install any other libraries so you can run it from your PC just by installing Django

 ## Distinctiveness and Complexity

 The project was built using Django as a backend framework and JavaScript as a frontend programming language.
 All generated information are saved in database (SQLite by default).